go-resty/docs/content/docs/response-auto-parse.md

 To prevent automatic response parsing for the particular use case, use this setting.

-{{% hint warning %}}
+> [!WARNING]
-Using the do not parse option means:
+> Using the do not parse option means:
-* You have taken over the control of response body parsing from Resty.
+> * You have taken over the control of response body parsing from Resty.
-* Do not forget to close the response body.
+> * Do not forget to close the response body.
 Otherwise, you might get into connection leaks, and connection reuse may not happen.
-{{% /hint %}}

 {{% hintreqoverride %}}